Is Cancún safe to travel to in 2026? Travel advisories and safety tips

 Not all areas of Mexico are safe — you should always check your country’s travel advisories for Mexico before going.

 Be aware that just because you see alarming news headlines, it does not cover the whole picture.
-Be mindful of the availability heuristic.
+Be mindful of the availability heuristic, where you assume the most recent news stories are the most accurate depictions of an entire region.

 Practice safety precautions — perhaps more than you would at home.